 After the lowering of the deduction for private pension savings, ISK is now regarded as a low tax alternative to private pension savings.
 ISK has enjoyed widespread popularity and the number of ISK accounts has increased dramatically.
-In 2016, the number of unique account holders exceeded 1.8 million (see Table SE3).
+In 2017, the number of unique account holders exceeded 2.1 million (see Table 3).
 In 2017, ISK funds accounted for 8% of the households' total fund assets as compared to 24% for private pension insurance.
-The relative importance of ISK is, however, likely to increase in the future; 32% of new investments in 2017 was allocated to ISK accounts.
-The Premium Pension (Pillar I) is the most important savings vehicle in funds accounting for 33% of net savings and 28% of total fund assets (see Table SE4).
+The relative importance of ISK is however likely to increase in the future; 32% of net savings in funds in 2017 was allocated to ISK accounts.
+The Premium Pension (1st pillar) is the most important saving vehicle in funds accounting for 33% of net savings and 28% of total fund assets (see Table 4).